 Mathematical Analysis and Vector-Space Theory: real and complex analysis; metric spaces; infinite-dimensional vector-spaces – functional analysis (Banach/Hilbert spaces); finite-dimensional vector-spaces – linear/multilinear algebra, differential geometry/calculus on manifolds, tensor calculus; applications of fixed-point theorems; non-linear dynamical systems theory;

 Mathematical/Statistical Optimisation: linear programming, convex optimisation, stochastic gradient methods, dynamic programming, simulated annealing, steepest descent;

 - (2019).
 Resilience of Cyber-Physical Systems.
 In Springer International Publishing.
 ISBN 978-3-319-95596-4.

 - Netkachov, O., Popov, P. and Salako, K. (2019).
 Quantitative Evaluation of the Efficacy of Defence-in-Depth in Critical Infrastructures.
 Resilience of Cyber-Physical Systems (pp. 89–121).
 Springer International Publishing.

 Conference papers and proceedings (8)

 - Salako, K., Strigini, L. and Zhao, X. (2021).
 Conservative Confidence Bounds in Safety, from Generalised Claims of Improvement & Statistical Evidence.
-The 51st Annual IEEE/IFIP International Conference on Dependable and Secure Computing 21-24 June, Taipei, Taiwan.
+2021 51st Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) 21-24 June.

 - Salako, K. (2020).
 Loss-Size and Reliability Trade-Offs Amongst Diverse Redundant Binary Classifiers.